Oat, Banana, and Cocoa Cookies in the Air Fryer

 Storage

-They can be stored in a closed container outside of the fridge for a few days, and to make them as fresh as just made, you can reheat them in the air fryer or oven at 392°F (200°C) for a couple of minutes.
+They can be stored in a closed container out of the fridge for a few days, and to make them like freshly made, you can reheat them in the air fryer or oven at 392°F for a couple of minutes.

 • Are oat flakes gluten-free?

-No, not all are because they are often produced in environments where products containing gluten are also processed.
-So make sure to get oat flakes certified for celiacs.
-If you have no problem with gluten, you can use any store-bought product.
+No, not all of them are, as they are often produced in environments where products containing gluten are also processed.
+Therefore, you need to make sure to get oat flakes certified for celiacs.
+If you don’t have gluten issues, you can use any supermarket product.

 Author image